Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/lvm_resize_additional_pv.md

 ### Summary ###

 What needs to be done:
-1. Attach the new storage to the system.
+1. Attach a new storage to the system.
 2. Create a new Physical Volume (PV) from that storage.
 3. Add the PV to the Volume Group (VG)
 4. Extend the Logical Volume (LV).